Comparing Thermal Efficiency: Polyamide vs. Polyurethane Thermal Barriers

 Comparison of Thermal Efficiency

 Both polyamide and polyurethane barriers effectively reduce heat transfer through aluminum fenestration profiles.
 However, significant differences in material thermal conductivity ratings exist.
-Polyamide has a thermal conductivity rating of 2.08, whereas standard polyurethane rates at 0.84, and foamed polyurethane at 0.21.
+Polyamide has a thermal conductivity rating of 2.08, whereas foamed polyurethane has a rating of 0.21 and solid polyurethane has a rating slightly higher than polyurethane foam.
 Lower thermal conductivity ratings indicate better U-factor and thermal efficiency, positioning polyurethane as the superior choice.

 Strength and Durability